Time Variance Authority: Fictional background

 The TVA claims responsibility for monitoring the multiverse and can prune timelines if they are deemed too dangerous to exist.
 They also take action to prevent other beings from altering the past or future.
 They were first seen allowing Justice Peace, a lawman from the future, to travel to the 20th century in order to stop the killer Zaniac.
 Peace is able to succeed in his mission thanks to the assistance of Thor.

-Despite their claims, the TVA's influence over time is not absolute.
-The scope of their influence is bordered by Alioth in the distant past as well as Kang the Conqueror, the Delubric Consortium, and Revelation at different eras throughout the timescape.
-There have also been numerous incidents of time travel or reality tampering where the TVA has failed to interfere.

-At the End of Time, the last Director of the TVA, known as He Who Remains, creates the Time-Keepers, the last three beings who exist in the remaining timeline in the universe, who subsequently enslave Immortus.
-The process also ends up creating the Time Twisters, a trio of beings who imperiled all realities until stopped by Thor and other members of the Avengers.
+At the End of Time, the last director of the TVA, known as He Who Remains, creates the Time-Keepers, the last three beings who exist in the remaining timeline in the universe.
+The process also creates the Time Twisters, a trio of beings who imperiled all realities until they are stopped by the Avengers.

 The TVA are next seen using the law-firm that She-Hulk works for.
-Jurors for cases are plucked from time soon before they actually die, minimizing the effects on the time stream.
+Jurors for cases are plucked from time soon before their death, minimizing the effects on the time stream.
 This also establishes the tendencies for time-travelers to go through genetic scrambling, also to minimize the effect on the time-stream.
-Notably, the scrambling tends to cause similar appearances among various males who undergo the process.
-A defendant who is found guilty in one of these trials is executed with a weapon called the Retroactive Cannon, or Ret-Can (a reference to retroactive continuity, or "retcon", a practice used by storytellers to add previously unknown material to an event or remove previously established material from an event in a previous story), which erases the victim, deleting their existence from the universe by undoing their birth and entire history.
-She-Hulk herself was handed this harsh sentence, but it was overturned as a reward when she helped defeat the villain Clockwise.
+A defendant who is found guilty in one of these trials is executed with a weapon called the Retroactive Cannon, which erases them from history.

-During the "Venom War" storyline, the Time Variance Authority arrives following a fight with the Zombiotes to bring in Jimmy Hudson because he is from another universe.
-When Deadpool mentions a multiversal threat, Mobius M. Mobius disappears with Jimmy and the TVA agents stating that it's not his department.